 What’s the main difference between the two kinds of sheets?
 The weave!
 It has been estimated that as much as 95% of the population prefers percale sheets to sateen sheets when given the choice.

 However, that estimate seems a bit steep to me.
-Sateen is high-quality and offers an additional level of luxury.
-Considering that it feels silky smooth against your skin, you may want to try this material if you like sleeping naked.
+Sateen sheets are high-quality and offer an additional level of luxury.
+Considering that they feel silky smooth against your skin, you may want to try this material if you like sleeping naked.
 I wonder if sateen sheets are bought more rarely than percale sheets because people don’t like the idea of pilling fabric.
 Or maybe sateen sheets don’t get chosen over percale sheets because people find that they are harder to find.
 Either way, percale sheets remain the most popular between the two in today’s market.

 Sateen sheets are silky and soft offering luxurious sheen and comfort.
 They are naturally wrinkle resistant.
 However, they are not as durable as percale sheets.
 They also are not as breathable and some people overheat.
 This is especially true for heavy people and people who generally sleeps hot.

-Now that you know everything needed for you to make a decision on which sheets are best for you, we hope you can enjoy the shopping process a bit more and get linen sets that truly suits your individual and specific needs.
+Now that you know everything needed for you to make a decision on whether percale or sateen sheets are best for you, we hope you can enjoy the shopping process a bit more and get linen sets that truly suits your individual and specific needs.